tariqk-analytics/vendor-performance-analysis-sql-python-powerbi/README.md

-# 🧾 Vendor Performance Analysis – Retail Inventory & Sales
+# 🧾 Vendor Performance Analysis

 _Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python, and Power BI._